T

 • Universal travel adapterEssential

-Nepal uses Type C, D, and M plugs, operating at 230V.
+Nepal uses Type C, D, and M plugs, with 230V voltage.

 • Small backpack or daypackEssential